Introduction to Torii

 enum that includes:

-: When an authentication plugin is not availableAuthError
+: When an authentication service is not availableAuthError

 : When authentication failsStorageError